silnrsi/wsresources/README.md

 Regarding Keyman keyboards, this repo is likely a good home for legacy Keyman keyboards.
 However, for Unicode Keyman keyboards we encourage them to be submitted to the [Keyman repo](https://github.com/keymanapp/keyboards).
 Existing Keyman keyboards can be found here (search by language name or code): [Keyman](https://keyman.com/).

+The .map files are source files for use with [TECkit](https://software.sil.org/teckit).
+The compiled `.map` files are `.tec`.
+The map files can be used directly with TECkit or with [SIL Converters](https://software.sil.org/silconverters).
+Mapping files can also be used with [OpenOffice Linguistic Tools](https://software.sil.org/oolt/).
+Instructions are found on those sites.

 ```
 wsresources
 ├- langs